Pauwo/Linux-Assignment-3/README.md

     }
 ```

-Create a Symbolic Link to Enable the Server Block
+5. Create a symbolic link to enable the server block configuration.
 ```
     sudo ln -s /etc/nginx/sites-available/sample_website /etc/nginx/sites-enabled/
 ```

-unlink the default
+6. Unlink the default to avoid errors.
 ```
     sudo unlink /etc/nginx/sites-enabled/default
 ```

-Test Nginx Configuration
+7. Test nginx configuration.
+Ensure there are no errors in the configuration.
 ```
     sudo nginx -t
 ```
-Ensure there are no errors in the configuration

-Reload Nginx to Apply Changes
+8. Reload nginx to apply changes.
 ```
     sudo systemctl reload nginx
 ```

-Access your website on your web browser using
+9. Access your website on your web browser.
+Use your own server domain or ip address.
 ```
     http://146.190.159.125
 ```
-use your own server domain or ip

-Now, you should be able to access your server's sample website by navigating to your domain or IP address in a web browser.

 Congratulations!
 You've successfully set up a Debian 12 server on DigitalOcean, created a new user with administrative privileges, configured SSH access, prevented root user SSH access, installed Nginx, and configured it to serve a sample website.

+Note: ```-a``` appends the user to the specified group without removing the user from any other groups they might already belong to. ```-G``` is used to specify the supplementary groups of which the user is a member.
+In this command, it adds the user to the 'sudo' group.